laigen-unam/tf-properties-summarizer/README.md

 ## Manual summaries

-We employed manual summaries from RegulonDB (http://regulondb.ccg.unam.mx/), the main database on transcriptional regulation for *Escherichia coli* K-12, as training data to train an automatic summarizer that extracts relevant sentences describing these TF properties from article collections.
+We employed manual summaries from RegulonDB (http://regulondb.ccg.unam.mx/) as training data to train an automatic summarizer.
 We manually classified the sentences of 177 manual summaries of TFs of RegulonDB in one or more of the six TF properties.
 To classify the sentences, we tagged specific relevant information associated